jerhon/honlsoft-v2/blog/2022/2022-06-17-kubernetes-checking-pod-health.md

 * A TCP port check
 * A [GRPC health check](https://github.com/grpc/grpc/blob/master/doc/health-checking.md)

+It's up to a container to implement some mechanism from the above list for kubernetes to check its health.
 I can set a startup probe which will wait for the Pod to become available until a TCP port is available.
 Another example would be a liveness probe including an HTTP endpoint on my application which indicates the Pod is healthy.
 The liveness probe could continue to run and check the endpoint through an HTTP GET request.

-Other options include but aren't limited to.
+There are other options including but not limited to:
 * How often the probe runs.
 * How many times the probe needs to fail.
 * How many times it needs to succeed to have traffic routed to it again (for a readiness probe).